Roofing License #CCC1333826

 • Roof deck protection, which shields the roof deck from moisture infiltration.

-• Cobra attic ventilation to help reduce attic moisture and heat, adding years to your roof’s performance while saving on A/C costs during Florida’s hot summer months.
+• Attic ventilation to help reduce attic moisture and heat, adding years to your roof’s performance while saving on air conditioning costs during Florida’s hot summers.

 • Roof flashing, which is a thin metal material that the team at Classic Roofing & Construction installs to direct water away from walls, chimneys, and roof valleys.